 Priority 1 Actions

-1. Create a policy that addresses the collection of patron information.
-Such a policy should specify that the library is not collecting more patron information than what it needs and that it is not keeping the personally identifiable information of patrons longer than what is necessary.
+1. Create a policy that addresses the collection of user information.
+Such a policy should specify that the library is not collecting more user information than what it needs and that it is not keeping the personally identifiable information of users longer than what is necessary.

 2. Destroy all paper records with user data, such as computer sign-in sheets.